Vyxal/Vyxal/README.md

 ## Very Special Contributors

-- Massive thanks to @Razetime for helping me with the online interpreter's design
+- @Razetime for helping me with the online interpreter's design
-- Massive thanks to @ysthakur for making the reference.md file and making an automated process to do so.
+- @ysthakur for making the reference.md file and making an automated process to do so.
-- Massive thanks to code-golf se user @2x-1 for helping me establish the fundamentals of Vyxal and being my first collaborator on this journey.
+- code-golf se user @2x-1 for helping me establish the fundamentals of Vyxal and being my first collaborator on this journey.
-- Massive thanks to @8dion8 for language suggestions and motivation in the MAWP discord group.
+- @8dion8 for language suggestions and motivation in the MAWP discord group.
+- @Amiller42 for pointing out bugs and fixing bugfixes